ZZSquare/XYTransitions/README.md

-Finding the zero-temperature phase transitions of the 1D XY Model
+Ground State Phase Transitions in the XY Model